dilaraisikli/Connect-4-AI-Bot-for-CentraleSupelec-AI-Competition-/README.md

 EXAMPLE DECISION TREE SCORING

 	Lets say Player 1 makes the first move with the 1 st column.
-	Then Player 2 will get a penalty with the score of player 1’s move.
+	Then Player 2 will get a penalty with the score of player 1â€™s move.
 	So in this case the new score of player 2 would be -138 + 3 =-135

-	After if Player 2 makes a move for the second column, then Player 1 will get a penalty of 4 and the new score of player 1 would be 138 – 4 =134 and so on...
+	After if Player 2 makes a move for the second column, then Player 1 will get a penalty of 4 and the new score of player 1 would be 138 â€“ 4 =134 and so on...

 By this way, we can form the decision tree and the AI will make moves to maximize the final score of the Player 1.